jspaezp/sctree/README.md

 1. Make figure list.
 2. Start actually writting the verbose part of the paper.
 3. Address some of the TODO’s in this repository
+4. Reduce dependecies by replacing functions to base equivalents.